Copyright © 2014 by Zack Smith.

-The solutionAntiJOP is my nascent project that I began in mid-February 2014 to reduce the number of gadgets in computer programs, focusing on the Intel64 instruction set.
+The solutionAntiJOP is my nascent project that I began in mid-February 2014 to reduce the number of viable gadgets in computer programs, focusing on the Intel64 instruction set.

 AntiJOP works by rewriting assembly language code, so it must be able to take as input the assembly code generated by a compiler, and then provide output to the assembler and linker.
-Naturally this process requires recompilation of software to achieve protection.
+Naturally this process requires recompilation of existing, installed software to achieve protection.

 My program currently takes as its input NASM- or YASM-formatted assembly code, whereas popular compilers like GCC and LLVM use a different format.
 I may eventually update AntiJOP to accept these compilers' syntax.

 Assembly code rewriting works as follows.
 ROP and JOP gadgets terminate with certain instructions that contain certain bytes.
 AntiJOP replaces those specific bytes wherever they may occur.
 In the case of ROP on x86 each gadget typically ends with the near-return instruction 0xC3 or 0xC2.
 A gadget of a JOP exploit typically ends with any of a range of indirect jump instructions that start with 0xFF.